 What is Power of Attorney?

-A Power of Attorney enables you to give a trustworthy person the legal authority to make decisions on your behalf if you have lost the ability to make them yourself or you do not want to.
+A Power of Attorney enables you to give a trusted person the legal authority to make decisions on your behalf if you lose the ability to make them yourself, or if you do not want to make them yourself.

-If you are going into hospital and need help with everyday financial tasks such as paying your bills or you are diagnosed with a long term condition such as dementia, appointing a Power of Attorney can help you plan in advance in case you lose your mental capacity to make your own decisions in the future.
+If you are going into hospital and need help with everyday financial tasks such as paying your bills, or you are diagnosed with a long-term condition such as dementia, appointing a Power of Attorney can help you plan ahead in case you lose the mental capacity to make your own decisions in the future.

 The three different types of Power of Attorney